amd-jnovotny/hipBLAS/docs/conceptual/library-source-code-organization.rst

 The clients directory
 -----------------------

+The ``clients`` directory includes the following subdirectories.

 clients/gtest
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Code for the hipblas-test client.
 This client is used to test hipBLAS.
-See :ref:`hipblas-clients` for more information.
+For more information, see :ref:`hipblas-clients`.

 clients/benchmarks
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Code for the hipblas-bench client.
 This client is used to benchmark hipBLAS functions.
-See :ref:`hipblas-clients` for more information.
+For more information, see :ref:`hipblas-clients`.

 clients/include
 ^^^^^^^^^^^^^^^^^^^^^^^^^